NadhiyaShafeeq/aadhaarcrypt/README.md

 # AadhaarCrypt

+>**:purple_heart: Open Source**

-AadhaarCrypt is an API which let users store Aadhaar information online and offline in a more safe way.
+AadhaarCrypt is an API which let users store Aadhaar information online and offline in a more secure way.
+Aadhaar Crypt encrypts the aadhaar card data using a private key and returns the encrypted text back to the user which can be stored in place of the actual data on your online repository or database.

 ![banner](https://i.imgur.com/zjeu2EM.png)